• Skip to main content

 • Make sure the oil is hot before adding the ingredients to they don't stick or get soggy/absorb the oil.

-• Do not overcrowd the pan & cook the potatoes & onions in a single layer.
+• Do not overcrowd to cook in a single layer.

 • Cook covered so they are fluffy & tender on the inside.

-• Finish cooking it uncovered so they get crispy brown on the outside.
+• Finish cooking it uncovered so they get crispy brown.

 • Season with salt twice, at the beginning & the end!